MarceloSe/MarceloSe/README.md

 </p>

 <p>
-    💬 - You can find me on me Instagram or LinkeIn, and my email link down here too.
+    💬 - You can find me on my Instagram or LinkeIn, and my email link down here too.
     I am very grateful to have the opportunity to start being part of this amazing world.
 </p>